Is Your Child Ready for Preschool?

 So if your child doesn’t keep to a schedule and each day is different from the last, it can help to standardize his days a bit before he starts preschool.
 Start by offering meals on a regular timetable.
 You could also plan to visit the park each afternoon or set—and stick to—a bedtime ritual (bath, then books, and bed).

-Why do you really want to send him to
+Why do you want to send her to preschool?

-If you find that the main reasons you want to send your child to preschool are that he seems eager to learn and explore, he isn’t getting enough stimulation at home or daycare, or he seems ready to broaden his social horizons and interact with other children, chances are it’s the perfect time to start school. #
+If you find that the main reasons you want to send your child to preschool are that she seems eager to learn new things and explore, she isn’t getting enough stimulation at home or daycare, or she seems ready to broaden his social horizons and interact with other children, chances are it’s the perfect time to begin preschool. #